Pickup Truck Racing: History

 Pickup Truck Racing is unique in 'big' oval racing, in that unlike e.g. NASCAR, the trucks have rain tyres, wipers and rear safety lights, and will race on the ovals in the wet.
 Speeds are about 18 mph slower than when racing in fully dry conditions.

 Pickup Truck Racing is also the only racing series in the UK for which no race-by-race entry fees are charged.
 Mallory Park continues to host oval events in the series following the closure of Rockingham Motor Speedway.

+As of 2026, it has been brought under the management of the British Truck Racing Championship.

 Technical specification

 Pickup Truck Racing is a single make series, and the trucks are governed by the Pickup Truck Racing regulations.
 The chassis is made by SHP Engineering, who are also responsible for the vehicle used in T Cars, a series for young drivers.

 The main flexibility in the regulations comes in the choice of engine.
 From 2011 the trucks could be fitted with either a Vauxhall petrol injected 2-litre red top engine or a Ford Duratec engine, both of which are four-cylinder engines with a 2-litre capacity and 16 valves.

 In 2010, the front end of the pickup trucks was changed with the choice of either an Isuzu Denver Max LE or a Ford Ranger front.
 Later in the year a Vauxhall front was then also introduced to the championship.